clartaq/md2d/README.md

 To run the Julia program, type `julia md2d.jl`.

+### Racket

+[Racket](https://racket-lang.org) 8.5 was used for development in that language.
+The Racket program is a slightly modified version of the Scheme version.
+DrRacket, a graphical IDE, was used for modification, testing, and debugging for the Racket version of the program.

+The program, `md2dr.rkt` can be loaded into DrRacket and run directly or the IDE can be used to create a standalone executable, which is much faster that running the program in the IDE.

+To run the standalone executable, type `md2dr` at the command line.

 ### Scheme

-Chez Scheme 9.5.6 was used to develop the Scheme version of the program.
+[Chez Scheme](https://scheme.com) 9.5.6 was used to develop the Scheme version of the program.

 The Scheme version can be run by typing `chez --program md2d.ss` at the command line.